Tax issues for legal entities as sellers

 The following dividends will be paid in the 2019 financial year:

-In the 2020 financial year, US LLC will sell one of its holdings, the shares in AOpCo, for a total of CHF 1,000,000.
-Unlike in the previous year, no dividends will be paid out in the 2020 financial year.
+In the 2020 financial year, US LLC will sell one of its investments, the shares in AOpCo, for a total of CHF 1,000,000.
+Unlike in the previous year, no dividends will be paid in the 2020 financial year.

 How is the participation deduction at Z Investment AG calculated in fiscal year 2019 (dividends) and in fiscal year 2020 (capital gains)?